mariadb-corporation/mdbci/docs/cli_help.md

 check\_relevance Check for relevance of network\_config file.

-clone Clone existing configuration into a new one.

 configure Creates configuration file for MDBCI

 deploy-examples Deploy examples from AppImage to the current working